farrukh-ahm/Logo-Quiz/README.md

 * ### Code

-The solution for setting a time delay before next question is displayed and before the reset happens was used from an article by James Hibbard published on [SitePoint](https://www.sitepoint.com/delay-sleep-pause-wait/)
+The solution for setting a time delay before next question is displayed was used from an article by James Hibbard published on [SitePoint](https://www.sitepoint.com/delay-sleep-pause-wait/)

 ## Acknowledgements